 By the time most of us finish school, language learning has remained mostly theoretical.
-Bar the occasional listening/comprehension activities and rare opportunities to speak in front of the whole class, which is never fun, most of our time was spent doing grammar exercises and rote learning.
+Bar the occasional listening/comprehension activities and rare opportunities to speak in front of the whole class, which most students dread, most of our time was spent doing grammar exercises and rote learning.

 On the other hand, if you practise all four skills consistently, even if it’s half an hour a day, you will soon make progress and drive your car, slowly at first but, gradually, as you grow more confident, faster and faster.

 Don't hesitate to send me your questions.